OpenParliamentTV/OpenParliamentTV-Conductor/README.md

 `optv` can accept multiple commands.
-For a day-to-day operation, we want to update info from the repository (in case another source updated the data), execute an update, then publish the data.
-We obtain this by running:
+For a day-to-day operation, we want to update info from the repository (in case another source updated the data), execute an update, then re-synchronise the repo (just in case other files were updated manually while the update process was running), then publish the data.
+We obtain this by
+running:

-`optv pull update publish`
+`optv pull update pull publish`

 This command can be put in a cron job to be run regularly.